A Place to Find Your Favourite Books

 Librarian Primary School: Elizabeth Hayes

-Librarian Secondary School: Francis Murphy
+Librarian Secondary School: Maria Gardzish

 Primary School classes visit the Library once a week.
 During these sessions, the students may choose two books (K3 and Grade 1) or five books (Grade 2-5) to take home and return the following week.
 Books on loan can be renewed on request.
 During Library sessions, the children will also listen to stories, learn library skills and conduct research.
 The teachers and librarian offer guidance to students when browsing for books and we aim to encourage students to enjoy a wide variety of books, while allowing them the freedom to make their own choices.